trepmal/mini-loops/readme.txt

 = Version 1.3-dev =
 * New: 'crop' parameter for the image tag
+* New: Allow any shortcodes in item format

 = Version 1.2 =
 * Fix: undefined index notice if zero posts match query